 How to Remove Air Bubbles from Your Board

 If you do the grip job correctly, you shouldn’t see any air bubbles.
-But just case you got a few bubbles, you can easily smooth them out.
+But just in case you got a few bubbles, you can easily smooth them out.
 And that’s where the paper you peeled off comes in.
 Pick it and put it on top of the griptape.
 Then, use your hands to squeeze the air out while sticking the tape firmly and evenly on the deck.

 But how would you take air bubbles out of an existing deck?
 It’s easy.
 First, identify all the areas with air bubbles.
 Then, pick a small safety pin and prick those bubbles, releasing the air inside.
 Then, press the tape down, and that should solve the problem.